Reference

 Necessity

 A human drive (Maslow hierarchy).
 Experienced as emotion.
 Drives all movement.
-Lower necessities (survival, safety) = upflow.
-Higher necessities (belonging, meaning) = downflow.
-The egregore's core hooks into a specific necessity — it cannot create the necessity, only offer a key to it.
+The egregore's core hooks into one or more specific necessities.
+It cannot create the necessity, only offer a key to its presumed satisfaction.

 Node

 A dense cluster where shared necessities intersect.
-The web of human exchange is not uniform — it clumps around shared drives.
-Egregores crystallize at nodes, not in empty fabric.
+The web of human exchange clumps around shared drives.
+Egregores crystallize at nodes, in the thick of it.

 Shield